 Bradley, who also helped NUNM’s Helfgott receive a $2.4 million NIH grant in 2016 for collaborative research training program with UW, said, “We’ve been developing our reputation for clinical research at Helfgott for many years and are very grateful to the NIH, and our research partners at OSU and PNNL for their confidence in the value and quality of our work here at NUNM.”
 He said the project will get underway immediately and NUNM will soon be seeking qualified study participants in early 2019.

 To learn more about NUNM’s Helfgott Research Institute, visit helfgott.nunm.edu/.

 To learn more about NUNM’s Master of Science in Integrative Medicine Research program, visit nunm.edu/programs/msimr/.

 Founded in 1956, NUNM is the oldest accredited naturopathic medical school in North America and the leader in natural medicine education and research.
-In addition to undergraduate degrees in health sciences, NUNM offers a number of doctoral and master’s degree programs in naturopathic and classical Chinese medicine, nutrition, research, mental health, global health and Ayurveda.
+In addition to undergraduate degrees in health sciences, NUNM offers a number of doctoral and master’s degree programs in naturopathic and classical Chinese medicine, nutrition, research, and global health.
 NUNM Institutes provide community education seminars, workshops and conferences; and NUNM Health Centers, the SIBO Center for Digestive Health, and NUNM’s affiliated Portland metro community clinics provide healthcare services to thousands of patients each year.
 Visit nunm.edu for more information.

 # # #